-13 Thanksgiving Activities for Kids & Your Family (Easy Ideas)
+13 Thanksgiving Activities for Kids & Your Family (Easy Ideas to Celebrate & Give Back)

 Too often we get consumed by Thanksgiving day, so enjoy time together with these Thanksgiving activities for kids!

 Kids are out of school, the house needs cleaning & you need to prepare your Thanksgiving meal.
 But don’t forget to carve out some family time.

 Thanksgiving Day is filled with families and friends gathering for a special meal, but that doesn’t have to be the only Thanksgiving activity or tradition…

 Spend Thanksgiving Day with a little less time stressed out, and a little more time building traditions together.

 These fun Thanksgiving activities for kids will make the most of your Thanksgiving Day with your loved ones.
 If you are looking for fun Thanksgiving Week Events in KC, we found those too.
 You can also find great charities & ways to volunteer during the holidays.

 Things to Do on Thanksgiving to Keep Kiddos Busy: